How Google optimized its B2B messaging strategy for retail

 “Our Ads Research & Insights team may be small,” Sarah noted.
 “But the impact we’re having – bringing benefit-driven B2B communications across Google’s entire marketing organization – is mighty!”

 Want to develop more impactful communications for your B2B or B2C audience?
-Contact us us to learn how to create winning messaging with SKIM’s proven communications framework.
+Contact us to learn how to create winning messaging with SKIM’s proven communications framework.

 Brand Communication Guide